vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 In the old flow for
 [Express Checkout](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#express-checkout-payments),
 it was easy for a user to overlook verifying the address and shipping method.
-Both were displayed on the payment confirmation page and no active selection was required.
+Both were displayed on the payment confirmation page (see screens below) and no active selection was required.
 This resulted in some users inadvertently confirming the wrong address and possibly also selecting the wrong shipping method.